 What Kind of Iraq Will the Next President Inherit?

-Josh Rogin - Bloomberg View - @joshrogin, Barry McCaffrey - Former Commander, US Southern Command, Nile Gardiner - former Advisor to Rudy Giuliani, Lawrence Korb - Center for American Progress Action Fund - @LarryKorb, Ron Brownstein - Atlantic / CNN - @RonBrownstein, Tad Devine - Democratic Strategist, Devine Mulvey, Dan Schnur - USC Unruh Institute of Politics / Dornsife LA Times Poll - @danschnur
+Josh Rogin - a Washington Post columnist covering foreign policy and national security - @joshrogin, Barry McCaffrey - Former Commander, US Southern Command, Nile Gardiner - former Advisor to Rudy Giuliani, Lawrence Korb - Center for American Progress Action Fund - @LarryKorb, Ron Brownstein - Senior Editor, The Atlantic - @RonBrownstein, Tad Devine - Democratic Strategist, Devine Mulvey, Dan Schnur - USC Unruh Institute of Politics / Dornsife LA Times Poll - @danschnur